17 Different Types of Shovels & Their Uses (with Pictures)

 Making a posthole can be difficult if you do not have a posthole digger.
-This shovel type uses two shovelheads that are connected blade to blade.
+It uses two shovelheads that are connected blade to blade.
 This allows the shovel to push quickly into the earth and lift out the dirt.
-The design of the shovel also allows for skinnier holes, which are needed for post holes.
+The shovel’s design also allows for skinnier holes, which are needed for post holes.

-Regardless of whether you are a professional gardener or avid hobbyist, shovels are a staple in the garden.
-Most gardeners like to have a variety of shovels on hand so that they can match their shovel to their needs, allowing them to create the most beautiful garden possible.
+Whether you are a professional gardener or an avid hobbyist, shovels are a staple in the garden.
+Most gardeners like to have a variety of shovels on hand for planting new additions, removing vegetation, and creating the most beautiful garden possible.

 6. Garden Trowel

 A garden trowel is an essential gardening shovel.
-Even those without a garden find this device helpful around the house.
+Even those without a garden should have one for minor tasks around the yard.
 It is a simple handheld shovel that is used for making small holes.
 You can use it for potted plants or light landscaping work.
-Hikers and campers also like to have a garden trowel on hand for digging scat holes in the woods.
+Hikers and campers also like to have a garden trowel for digging scat holes in the woods.

 7. Root Shovel

-Whenever planting a new plant, you need to create a hole that cuts through existing roots from other trees and shrubs.
+When planting a new plant, you must create a hole that cuts through existing roots from other trees and shrubs.
 The root shovel is designed to do just that.
-It creates a space for the new plant until it can flourish on its own.
+It creates a space for the new plant until it can flourish independently.